istio/community/VALUES.md

     communicate complex and nuanced design issues, as opposed to protracted heated live chats.
-  - Be mindful of the terminology you are using, it may not be the same as someone else and cause misunderstanding.
+  - Be mindful of the terminology you are using, it may not be the same as someone else's and cause misunderstanding.
 To promote clear and precise communication, please define the terms you are using in context.
-  - See also the
+  - See the
     [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md)
     which everyone must abide by.